The History and Origins of E-Cigarettes and Vaping

 And one scientist, a Herbert A. Gilbert, obviously thought so too.

-Crucially, there would be no combustion – unfortunately, there would also be no nicotine.
+Crucially, there would be no combustion – but unfortunately, there would also be no nicotine.

 First Reference to Vaping

-Dr Norman L Jacobson presented a little known trial of fake cigarette.
-The trial was immensely successful, and for the first time the words vaping and vapers were used to describe the use of the device.
+For vapers, an interesting bit of history trivia is that this was the first time the words vaping and vapers were used to describe the use of the device.
+As Jacobson said in his original presentation:

 Meanwhile big tobacco companies, while denying cigarettes could cause lung cancer, were spending billions in the search for a safer cigarette.